 Author: Michele at ScriptureStudy.Guide

 Many wonderful Christians are being pulled back into bondage by practicing a works-based faith.
-This article will cover one of those works: Abstaining from eating pork and shellfish, or as my favorite bible teacher calls it, the Doctrine of Pork Chops.
+This article will cover one of those works: Abstaining from eating pork and shellfish, or as one bible teacher calls it, the Doctrine of Pork Chops.

-Because of this, those who believe in the Doctrine of Pork Chops (my favorite bible teacher is among them) find their most promising support of their perspective using this one verse found in the New Testament which speaks of the new covenant:
+Because of this, those who believe in the Doctrine of Pork Chops find their most promising support of their perspective using this one verse found in the New Testament which speaks of the New Covenant:

 The Pork Chop Doctrine followers focus on the phrase “touch not the unclean thing.”
 For starters, the word “thing” is not in the original language at all (which is why it is italicized in the KJV bible), so we are actually dealing with the phrase “touch not the unclean.”